Elina Avanesyan: 2023: French Open fourth round, top 65

 Ranked No. 134, Avanesyan made her debut at the French Open as a lucky loser.
 In the first round, she upset 12th seed Belinda Bencic for her first major and top-20 win.
 She defeated French wildcard Léolia Jeanjean in the second round and qualifier Clara Tauson in the third, becoming the first lucky loser at Roland Garros in the last 16 in 35 years since 1988 and only the fifth overall at this major.
 As a result, she reached the top 80 rising 54 positions in the rankings on 12 June 2023.

 She made her WTA 500 debut at the German Open, also as a lucky loser and defeated eighth seed Daria Kasatkina.
 As a result, she reached a new career-high ranking of No. 64, on 26 June 2023.

 She reached the second round of the US Open by defeating Alizé Cornet in the first round.
-At the same tournament, she reached the third round in doubles, partnering Kamilla Rakhimova as an alternate pair, defeating 10th seeded pair of Jelena Ostapenko and Lyudmyla Kichenok.
+At the same tournament, she reached the third round in doubles, partnering Kamilla Rakhimova as an alternate pair, defeating 10th seeded pair of Jelena Ostapenko and Lyudmyla Kichenok, but lost to eight seeds Hsieh Su-wei and Wang Xinyu.

 She finished the year ranked No. 75.